 Like any other plant, grass needs care and attention to grow and be healthy.
-For new turf to establish its roots well, specific conditions are required.
-The best time will depend entirely on where you live.
-However, there are some rules that apply all round.
+For new turf to establish its roots well, you need to provide specific conditions.

 To promote strong root growth, the temperatures must be mild.
 If it’s too cold, the roots can freeze and die before they have time to establish.
 Too hot, and your new lawn can dry out and you’d have to start all over again.
-Mild, warm temperatures are the best time to lay new turf, as they encourage root growth and provide ideal conditions for your grass to comfortably establish itself.
+Mild, warm temperatures are the best time to lay new turf, as they encourage root growth and provide the ideal conditions for your grass to comfortably establish itself.

 Apart from the weather, the level of soil moisture also plays a major role in how well new turf will grow.

-Spring is one of the best times of year to lay turf.
+Spring is one of the best times to turf a lawn.
 During this season, plants naturally grow and flowers blossom.
 The soil in spring is just warming up, making it easy to work with and perfect for roots to grow.
 The temperature of the air and ground is not too hot or cold, meaning your grass won’t struggle.

 If you make sure that the soil is moist enough, turf will easily establish.
 This should prove easy, as spring brings frequent showers, which means you’ll need less time, effort and money to maintain your lawn.

-If you’re asking yourself “when can you walk on new turf”, try to keep off it for the first few weeks, as the roots will still need some time to settle.
+If you’re asking yourself “when can you walk on new turf”, try to keep off it for the first few weeks, as the roots will still need some time to settle safely.

-Plants slow down their root growth during summer.
+Keep in mind that plants slow down their root growth in summer.
 This means no walking on the lawn for the first 3-4 weeks.
 Give your grass enough time to establish safely so you don’t end up starting all over again.

-As with spring, the soil is just warm enough to help healthy roots settle.
+Just like in spring, the soil is just warm enough to help healthy roots settle.
 The frequent rain in autumn saves you some time and money, too, as you will not need to water the lawn as often.
-Grass blades also grow slower at this time, meaning you will need to do less mowing, as well.
+Grass blades also grow slower at this time, meaning you will need to do less mowing.

-You mustn’t walk on your lawn at this time, as the turf will not have established its roots yet and it could get damaged.
+You mustn’t walk on your lawn at this time, as the turf will not have established its roots yet, making it prone to damage.
 If possible, just wait for early spring before rolling out the sod.

 Did we miss anything?
 Do you have any turf laying tips?
 Share them with us in the comments below!